elad-bar/ha-shinobi/info.md

 #### Requirements
 - Shinobi Video Server available with credentials
-- MQTT Integration is optional - it will allow to listen to BlueIris event
+- MQTT Integration is optional - it will allow listening to Shinobi Video event

 #### Shinobi links:
 - [Using MQTT to receive and trigger events](https://hub.shinobi.video/articles/view/xEMps3O4y4VEaYk)